How to visit Malbork castle and Gdansk from Warsaw

-In case you are looking for alternative options, you can check the full option list on how to travel between different cities in Poland.
+In case you are looking for alternative options, you can check the full options list on how to travel between different cities in Poland.

-Finally, you can use GoEuro to compare different options including cheap buses.
-Bus is usually cheaper than train but it takes much longer.
+Finally, you can use Omio to compare different options including cheap buses.
+The bus is usually cheaper than the train but it takes much longer.

 Transport from Gdansk to Malbork by Train

 Malbork is very easy to get to from Gdansk and there's no need to spend extra money on organized tours.